mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

   summarise(qty_mentions = sum(qty_word))
 ```

-In the plot below, you can see how Alice, unsurprisingly, plays a big role throughout the book.
+The plot below shows when the characters appearance throut the book.
+As you can see how Alice, unsurprisingly, plays a big role throughout the book.

 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/mining-alices-wonderland/person_appearance.png" target="_blank">